darashi/gimlet/README.md

 # Gimlet

-Document oriented, Text-based and Read-only data storage
+Document-oriented, Text-based and Read-only data storage

+Gimlet is strongly inspired by [Local Data](http://middlemanapp.com/advanced/local-data/) of [Middleman](http://middlemanapp.com/).
+It is so handy, but it is built in middleman.

+Gimlet let us to use this feature for general purposes that do not fit middleman with.

 ## Installation